Oldboy (2013 film): Early development

 An American remake of Oldboy (2003) previously had director Justin Lin attached, with Ernesto M. Foronda and Fabian Marquez writing the screenplay after previously collaborating with Lin on Better Luck Tomorrow (2002).
-In November 2008, DreamWorks and Universal were securing the rights to the remake, which Will Smith had expressed interest in starring, with Steven Spielberg as director.
+In November 2008, DreamWorks Pictures and Universal Pictures were securing the rights to the remake, producing and distributing respectively, which Will Smith had expressed interest in starring, with Steven Spielberg as director.
 Mark Protosevich was in talks to write the script, although the acquisition to the remake rights were not finalized.
-Smith later clarified that Spielberg would not be remaking the film: he would be adapting the Old Boy manga itself, which is considerably different from the film.
+Smith later clarified that Spielberg would not be remaking the film, instead adapting the Old Boy manga itself, which is considerably different from the original film.
 In June 2009, the manga's publisher launched a lawsuit against the Korean film's producers for giving the film rights to Spielberg without their permission.
 Later in November 2009, it was reported that DreamWorks, Spielberg, and Smith had stepped back from the project.
-The producing team announced on November 2009 that the project was dead.
+The producing team announced in November 2009 that the project was dead.

 Director and casting

 On July 11, 2011, Mandate Pictures sent a press release stating that Spike Lee would direct a remake of the South Korean film (ignoring the earlier version's adaptation of the manga) with a screenplay written by Protosevich.
 Josh Brolin was cast to star in the remake as the lead character, while Christian Bale was reportedly in talks to portray the antagonist character, but it was later reported that Colin Firth had been offered the role.
 Firth later passed on the role, which was later offered to Clive Owen.
-In May 2012, Deadline reported that Sharlto Copley had officially been cast as the villain Adrian Pryce.
+In May 2012, Deadline Hollywood reported that Sharlto Copley had officially been cast as the villain Adrian Pryce.
 Elizabeth Olsen, Samuel L. Jackson and Nate Parker were all later announced to have joined the cast.
 Parker was later replaced by James Ransone, due to a scheduling conflict.
 The film marked Jackson's first time working with director Lee since 1991's Jungle Fever.

 Principal photography began in October 2012.